DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 So, if Moskva’s neutralisation has marginally changed the balance of naval power in the Black Sea, it is not likely to cause Moscow any real worry.

-However the reputational and emotional effect of Moskva’s loss is likely to be much more powerful.
+However, the reputational and emotional effect of Moskva’s loss is likely to be much more powerful.
 For Kyiv the sinking of the Moskva is, if nothing else, a huge propaganda coup and will considerably boost morale.
 The Moskva was the ship that hailed and ordered the Ukrainian defenders of Snake Island to surrender, eliciting the now famous response: “Russian warship: go f**k yourself.”
 Only days before the Moskva’s sinking the Ukrainian post office issued a stamp commemorating that exchange, that features a Ukrainian soldier on the shore flipping the bird to Moskva at sea.